fn-fx/fn-fx/README.md

 # fn(fx)
 This library provides a functional, declarative wrapper around JavaFX.
-The goals are to provide a "Virtual DOM" interface over the OOP mutability JavaFX embrances.
+The goals are to provide a "Virtual DOM" interface over the OOP mutability JavaFX embraces.

 # Rationale
 While the web has taken over many aspects of GUI programming that normally would have been implemented in JavaFX, it's